solana-labs/solana/CONTRIBUTING.md

 Non-exhaustive list of things that make it *harder* to review:

 * Additional changes that are orthogonal to the problem statement and proposed changes.
-Instead move those changes to a different PR
+Instead move those changes to a different PR.
 * Renaming variables/functions/types unnecessarily and/or without explanation.
 * Not following established conventions in the function/module/crate/repo.
 * Changing whitespace: moving code and/or reformatting code.
-Make such changes in a separate PR
+Make such changes in a separate PR.
 * Force-pushing the branch unnecessarily; this makes it harder to track any previous comments on specific lines of code, and also harder to track changes already reviewed from previous commits.
   * When force-pushing is required—for example to handle a merge conflict—and no new changes have been made since the previous review, indicating as such is beneficial.
+ * Not responding to comments from previous rounds of review.
+Follow the guidance in [When will my PR be re-reviewed].

 Non-exhaustive list of things that make it *easier* to review: